13 States Make Contact Tracing Data Public. Here's What They're Learning

 To address the widely reported public health trust problem that may contribute to these numbers, Maryland also has photos and testimonials from people who were traced.
 Todd Poorman writes: "I am grateful for the contact tracer from the health department who called me to check in, every single day I was in quarantine. [...]
 There is a lot of stigma out there, but the fear holds us back.
 We need to move past the fear and work together."

-4. Washington D.C.: Unknown Transmission Exceeds Known
+4. Washington D.C.: Unknown transmission exceeds known

 D.C. was one of the first jurisdictions to share this type of data, Watson says.
-The District's COVID dashboard currently shows two types of contact tracing data: How many contacts are reached out to within 48 hours, and what percent of new cases arise from people who are in quarantine.
+The District's COVID-19 dashboard currently shows two types of contact tracing data: how many contacts are reached out to within 48 hours and what percent of new cases arise from people who are in quarantine.

 If most new cases arise from people who are already a known contact, that can give assurance that the public health system is staying on top of transmission.
 In D.C., the data show that only 4.5% of cases arise this way — far from the goal of 60%.